Colourful Festivals Worth Photographing

 Many cities, like Tokyo, Osaka, and Kyoto have parks with large groves of the cherry trees, and Japanese families will have picnics and parties under the trees.
 Usually people will enjoy the blossoms during the day time, but they can also be enjoyed in the evenings, when paper lanterns are used to light them up.

-Travelling through Japan in April will provide some great opportunities for beautiful photographs.
+Travelling through Japan in April will provide some great opportunities from the colourful festivals worth photographing.

 If any of these festivals look interesting to you, be sure to contact us at Private Photo Tours.
 Visiting any of these destinations on a private customized photography expedition can be a great way to come home with a lot of memorable images.